jacobdwyer16/private-data-lake/readme.md

 **Query engine**

 Trino is a Query engine which lets you create and query tables based on flat files via.
-Iceberg.
 Moreover it support query federation, meaning you can join data from multiple different sources.
 Like all other services, Trino has been deployed in a Docker container.

 Trino itself works like a massively parallel processing databases query engine, meaning it scales verticaly instead of increasing processing power of one node.
 Moreover it is a connector based architecture.
 As explained before Trino itself is only a query engine, thus relying on connectors to connect to all types of data sources.
 A database on the other hand has both the query engine and storage coupled together.
 The connector will translate the Sql statement to a set of API calls which will return so called pages: A collection of rows in columnar format.
 The users Sql query will be translated into a query or execution plan on the data.
 Such a plan consists of multiple stages that process these pages and which will be assigned to the worker nodes by the coordinator.